-Others may also notice that most portable air conditioners aren’t always efficient in their energy use.
+Others may also notice that most portable models aren’t always the best for efficiency in their energy use.
 They’re not exactly green.
-In other words, in some cases when a regular and a portable air conditioner with the same BTU/h (the amount of heat it can remove from a room in an hour), the regular air conditioner can cool down a bigger space than the portable unit.
+In other words, in some cases when a regular and a portable AC with the same BTU/h (the amount of heat it can remove from a room in an hour), the regular air conditioner can cool down a bigger space than the portable unit.

 But the thing about technology is that it improves all the time.
-It’s true about cars, computers, TVs, and portable air conditioners.
+It’s true about cars, computers, TVs, and portable AC models.
 The newer ones are now quieter than ever, and they’re becoming more efficient.
-In fact, the ACs that I’ve listed above are among the quietest portable air conditioner models that are available currently.
-If you take a thorough look at portable air conditioner reviews before selecting a model, it should save you from getting a portable AC unit that produces more noise than you can tolerate.
+In fact, the ACs that I've listed above are among the quietest models that are available currently.
+If you take a thorough look at reviews before selecting a model, it should save you from getting a portable AC unit that produces more noise than you can tolerate.

-Perhaps the real drawback that can’t be corrected is tied to the inherent design of the portable air conditioner.
+Perhaps the real drawback that can’t be corrected is tied to the inherent design of the AC.
 It’s that it’s inside the room, and it is producing heat.
 That’s heat that the air conditioner will have to draw out of the room.
 In contrast, the heat from window air conditioners and split-types are already outside the room.

 Still, it’s crucial that you pick the right ones.
 So how do you do that?

-Factors to Consider Before Choosing A Portable Air Conditioner
+Factors to Consider Before Choosing a Portable AC For You

 To make things easier for you, you need to look at all the pertinent factors and features.
 Some factors are more important than others, but it all depends on your needs and circumstances.